 Image source Max Pixel

 You can buy cheap plastic ones, metal ones, pottery ones, automatic ones and even drinking fountains.
-My personal favourite are the ceramic as they are more sturdy and therefore there is less of a chance of the bowl being knocked over, plus they can be put in the microwave should you decide to warm the food before feeding your cat.
+My personal favourite is the ceramic as they are more sturdy and therefore there is less of a chance of the bowl being knocked over, plus they can be put in the microwave should you decide to warm the food before feeding your cat.

 Tip: Plastic bowls are not recommended as they can become easily scratched, which can harbour bacteria and are a contributing factor for feline acne.
 Stick with ceramic or stainless steel if possible.
 Choose bowls which are wide enough that the whiskers don’t touch the side.

 A premium quality brand is the best, and select one for the appropriate age of your cat.
-For example, if you adopt a kitten, then buy kitten food etc. It is always recommended that you find out what your kitten has been eating at his prior home and feed that for the first few days.
+For example, if you adopt a kitten, then buy kitten food etc. Ask what the kitten has been eating at his prior home and feed that for the first few days.
 If you would like to change to a different type or brand of food, slowly introduce the new food while decreasing the amount of old food.

 This is essential for when you take your cat to the vet.
 You can buy hard plastic cages or canvas ones as seen in the image above.
 The canvas ones pack down fairly small when not in use, but the plastic ones are more sturdy and can be washed out/disinfected if necessary.

 The list of toys is endless.
 All of my cats have enjoyed the wand type toys (DaBird is a favourite), other toys include toy mice, laser pointers (be careful to avoid pointing it at their eyes), puzzle toys you can even get giant wheels for your cat to play in.
-If you are crafty, you can even make your own toys.
+If you are crafty, you can also make your own toys.
 Be careful when choosing cat toys, watch out for any small parts which can easily be chewed off and swallowed.